phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 * If working collaboratively on both CICE and Icepack at the same time, be particularly careful to communicate changes.
 Try to avoid committing changes to the Icepack submodule in CICE unless it's well thought out.

-# Information

-There are many git commands to diagnose the status of your sandbox.

-## Status
-Status provides a summary of the status of your sandbox.

-      git status

-will indicate which branch your sandbox is on and the changes that have been made.
-This should be used often during development and before commits and pushes.

-## Diff
-Diff shows code changes.

-      git diff

-## Log
-Log summarizes the commits and pushes in your sandbox up to the current state.
-The first entry will provide the id of the current model version.

-      git log

-If you want a useful graphical summary of the log, try

-      git log --graph --oneline --decorate

-## Remote
-Remote summarizes the remote repositories setup locally.

-      git remote -v

-`git remote add` is used to add name new remote repositories for use locally.

 ***

 # Appendix A: Table of Useful git Commands  (git [command])